Bus Driver

 A code in all lowercase letters means the fit is weaker.

-Bus drivers need to possess:
+Bus drivers need:

 They should enjoy: